Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

 ### Add support for format-specific types

-A custom format can provide support for types that don't map directly to the standard primitive encoding functions.
+A custom format can support types that don't map directly to the standard primitive encoding functions.

-To add this support, override the `encodeSerializableValue()` function in the encoder and the `decodeSerializableValue()` function in the decoder.
+To support such types, override the `encodeSerializableValue()` function in the encoder and the `decodeSerializableValue()` function in the decoder.
-This lets you [define a custom serialization](create-custom-serializers.md) logic for format-specific types, while maintaining efficient handling and flexibility for non-standard data representations.
+This lets you [define custom serialization logic](create-custom-serializers.md) for format-specific types, while maintaining efficient handling and flexibility for non-standard data representations.

 To detect a type correctly, compare the `serializer.descriptor` property with the descriptor of the serializer for that type instead of checking the runtime type of the value.